 With the ‘processes and structures’ implying power and privilege and ‘reproduction of racial inequality’ implying discrimination, I conclude ‘Oppression = Privilege + Discrimination’ or Racism = Power + Discrimination.

-Empirically, and this is an honest challenge, I am unaware of a single case of a race crime brought by the CPS to a member of the GM against a white person.
+Empirically, and this is an honest challenge, I am unaware of a single case of a systemic race crime brought by the CPS to a member of the GM against a white person.
 A high profile case against Mustata Bahar was dropped after an incendiary tweet was unearthed, yet no charges around race were considered (see link below).

 Yes, this may make you feel uncomfortable.
 This is a natural reaction to the challenge of a collectivist mindset.
 Hope this has made you think.